yguitton/training-material/topics/galaxy-interface/tutorials/onedata-byos/tutorial.md

 > While Onedata can be used for both, a **Storage Location** is not the same as
 > a **Remote File Source**.
 In this tutorial, you will be setting up a
 > Onedata-based **Storage Location**, which allows storing your Galaxy datasets
-> directly in a Onedata space in a transparent way.
+> directly in a Onedata Space in a transparent way.
 If you are looking to use a
 > Remote File Source, refer to
 > [this tutorial]({% link topics/galaxy-interface/tutorials/onedata-remote-import/tutorial.html %}).
 {: .tip}